 Making last minute changes?
 Adding questions that needed answers?
 No, she was doodling.
 This was splashed across newspapers across the globe, shown as evidence of her lack of attention in such an important and complex meeting.

 But just because she was doodling doesn’t mean she wasn’t listening, and it certainly doesn’t mean she wasn’t thinking.
-Though doodling is not exactly a hotbed of neuroscientific and psychological research, a few groups around the world have started looking at how doodling can help improve your cognitive performance on tasks such as memory retention, listening, creativity, and emotional expression.
+Though doodling is not exactly a hotbed of neuroscientific and psychological research, a few groups around the world have started looking at the benefits of doodling and it can help improve your cognitive performance on tasks such as memory retention, listening, creativity, and emotional expression.
 So next time you find yourself doodling away, don’t stop and think you should be doing something useful: you are.

-01. It stops your brain from slipping into its default state
+01. Doodling stops your brain from slipping into its default state

 You can think of your brain as treading a fine line between arousal and inactivity.
 Ideally, there is plenty to keep you brain occupied and an attention circuit is activated in your brain.
 When we are paying attention, cortical and subcortical areas of the brain make sure that our eyes are focused in a certain direction and that the visual information coming in is routed to the right places.
 But what about when we are not paying attention?